 Both formulas seem to be excellent on white clothing and tough stains.
-If you happen to have a no-splash formula, make it the designated laundry bleach.
+If you happen to have a no-splash formula, use Clorox Splash-Less Bleach for white clothes.
 (Keep it next to your laundry detergent and keep out of reach of children.)
-If you have a regular bottle of bleach, only use that one for disinfecting purposes.
+If you have a regular bottle of bleach, only use that one for disinfecting purposes and cleaning countertops.

 I'll use bleach over splash-less formulas any day.
 Less spilling does sound amazing, but regular bleach seems to be deodorizing and sanitizing all of my household surfaces just fine.